Skip to content

 Picture of a young adult.

 Yes – most people in America start their lives after high school with little money or earning power.
 They begin their independent lives by getting an education or entry-level jobs.
 Poverty is measured simply by a person’s income; most people are technically in poverty at this stage of life.
-But most people also don’t think of their lives that way and know they are young and moving forward to a life of financial independence.
+But most young people don’t view that negatively and know they are moving forward to a life of financial independence.

 The simple answer to avoiding poverty is to work full-time.
 Only 2% of those working full-time are in poverty.
 The poverty line for a single adult is $14,880.
 That translates to $7.15 an hour for a full-time job at 2,080 hours a year.
 For a single adult who is the breadwinner for a family of four, the poverty line is $29,950 in annual earnings or $14.40 an hour in wages.